Counseling in Tokyo

 Is anxiety & depression the same thing?

 Many persons who mostly have symptoms of depression also have anxiety, and many persons who mostly have symptoms of anxiety also have some depression.
 One way to look at this is that different parts of the brain may be more involved with anxiety and others depression, and there are actually studies showing some of these differences.
 So, if the main problem is an illness of depression, then anxiety can be thought of as a symptom, something akin to the symptoms of cough and fever when someone has an illness of a cold.
 In this light, depression could also be thought of as a symptom of an illness of anxiety when anxiety seems to be the major problem.
-There may also be situations where both brain areas are having trouble.
+There may also be situations where both brain areas are having trouble, and/or that anxiety and depressed mood are really just different expressions of similar pathology.